robusta-dev/robusta/docs/extending/actions/my-first-custom-action.rst

-Custom Automations
+A Complete Python Action
 ######################################################

 .. note::

-    It is recommended to read :ref:`Automation Basics` before starting this guide.
+    It is recommended to read :ref:`The Basics` before starting this guide.

-In previous tutorials, we configured automations.
-We used builtin actions and configured them in YAML.
+Robusta can be extended in Python if the :ref:`built-in actions<Actions Reference>` don't do what you need.

-In this tutorial, we will write a custom action in Python code.

-For educational purposes, we'll automate the investigation of a short and made-up (but realistic) error scenario.
+In this tutorial, we will write a custom action.
+For educational purposes, we'll automate the investigation of a made-up (but realistic) error scenario.

 The scenario
 ---------------------------------------